eclipse/packages/charts/hono/README.md

 The command removes all the Kubernetes components associated with the chart and deletes the release.

 ## Release Notes
+### 2.5.4

+* Fix Grafana dashboard being empty in case a release name is used that doesn't contain 'hono'.
+* Use Bitnami OCI packages in Hono chart dependencies.
+* Support using Chart/Release value references in 'deviceRegistryExample.mongoDBBasedDeviceRegistry.mongodb.host'.
+* Fix some links, apply README corrections.

 ### 2.5.3

 * Allow configuring pod affinities.